Teen Depression Study: Understanding Depression in Teenagers

 - Clinical Trial of Fluoxetine in Anxiety and Depression in Children, and Associated Brain Changes.

 Evaluation study.
 This study uses functional magnetic resonance imaging (fMRI) to learn how the brain functions in adolescents receiving fluoxetine (Prozac) cognitive behavioral therapy (CBT) or interpersonal therapy (IPT) for anxiety or depression in children/adolescents.
 Ages 8-40.
-Locations in Bethesda, MD; College Park, MD; Nashville, TN; Richmond, VA; Madison, WI.
+Location in Bethesda, MD.

 - Perimenopause-Related Mood and Behavioral Disorders.